What the heck is the Tour de Yorkshire?

 Since 2015, the Tour de Yorkshire has taken place over the first bank holiday weekend in May.
-This year’s race adds an extra stage to both the men’s and women’s events – both now starting on Thursday 3 May.
+This year’s the women’s race starts on Friday 3rd May.

-After a tough day out in the hills, the women will cross the finish line in Ilkley in time for lunch on Friday, while the men’s winner will be crowned after a sprint into Leeds on Sunday afternoon.
+After a tough day out in the hills, the women will cross the finish line in Scarborough around 3pm on Saturday 4th May.

 Tell us about the prize money for women…

 The Aviva Women’s Tour has already made history by promising to equal the men’s and women’s prize pot later this year, which literally means almost doubling what the women fought for last year.
 The Tour de Yorkshire follows suit, not just setting the men and women on the same routes, but matching the prize money too.

 If you are heading to Yorkshire for this, what else do you need to stick on your must-do list?

 The whole country is expecting good weather this weekend, so if you’re planning on joining millions (literally) of other cycling fans on the roadside, you’re in luck!
 There’s plenty to enjoy in Yorkshire besides this great race.
 The heaving great rocks and banging views across the Ilkley Moors are not to be missed, and you can combine a good yomp with watching both women’s and men’s races finish up the infamous Cow and Calf climb (1.8km, average 8.2%, max.
 17%!) on Friday afternoon.